-Mark Simpson answers some of the many questions he has been asked in the last year by the world’s media about what he has called his “Frankenstein monster with perfect skin, terrorizing and sashaying the globe.”
+Mark Simpson answers some of the many questions he has been asked by the international media over the last couple of years about his “Frankenstein monster with perfect skin, terrorizing & sashaying the globe.”

 (Salon.com, 5 January 2004)

 Why has your term, which you first used ten years ago, caught on so widely now?